 Spectacular new pictures, created from images from both ground- and space-based telescopes, tell the story of the hunt for an elusive missing object hidden amid a complex tangle of gaseous filaments in the Small Magellanic Cloud, about 200,000 light-years from Earth.

 New data from the MUSE instrument on ESO’s Very Large Telescope in Chile has revealed a remarkable ring of gas in a system called 1E 0102.2-7219, expanding slowly within the depths of numerous other fast-moving filaments of gas and dust left behind after a supernova explosion.
-This discovery allowed a team led by Frédéric Vogt, an ESO Fellow in Chile, to track down the first ever isolated neutron star with low magnetic field located beyond our own Milky Way galaxy.
+This discovery allowed a team led by Frédéric Vogt, an ESO Fellow in Chile, to track down the first-ever isolated neutron star with low magnetic field located beyond our own Milky Way galaxy.

-The team noticed that the ring was centred on an X-ray source that had been noted years before and designated p1.
+The team noticed that the ring was centered on an X-ray source that had been noted years before and designated p1.
 The nature of this source had remained a mystery.
 In particular, it was not clear whether p1 actually lies inside the remnant or behind it.
 It was only when the ring of gas — which includes both neon and oxygen — was observed with MUSE that the science team noticed it perfectly circled p1.
-The coincidence was too great, and they realised that p1 must lie within the supernova remnant itself.
+The coincidence was too great, and they realized that p1 must lie within the supernova remnant itself.
 Once p1’s location was known, the team used existing X-ray observations of this target from the Chandra X-ray Observatory to determine that it must be an isolated neutron star, with a low magnetic field.

 In the words of Frédéric Vogt: “If you look for a point source, it doesn’t get much better than when the Universe quite literally draws a circle around it to show you where to look.”